-The College serves approximately 500 students on campus and in outreach.
-The full time faculty is comprised of about twelve who teach only in the College, and six who also teach in the Children's School.
-There are 15 to 20 adjunct faculty members each semester.
+The College serves approximately 900 students on campus and in outreach.
+There are currently 21 full time faculty.
+In addition there are 15 to 20 adjunct faculty members each semester.
 Outreach is served by local coordinators teaming with faculty from Pasadena.
-The Pacific Oaks/Little School in Seattle has three full time Pacific Oaks faculty members and eight to ten adjunct faculty on location.
+The Pacific Oaks/ Little School in Seattle has three full time Pacific Oaks faculty members and eight to ten adjunct faculty on location.